rehamm-D/tanisha-portcorner/README.md

 # Tanisha's Portcorner 🪄
-My expressive portfolio built with Next.js, Tailwind CSS & Framer Motion
+My expressive portfolio built with Next.js, Tailwind CSS & Framer Motion.

 Welcome to my creative corner of the internet —
 a digital space where design meets emotion, and where technology listens before it speaks.